@theredspace/spp-client

 • Callbacks for onRefresh (to persist new tokens) and onError (for critical client errors).

-• Automatic parsing of XML responses into JavaScript objects.
+• Automatic parsing of XML responses to JavaScript objects.

 • Comprehensive error handling with custom, typed errors (SPPAuthError, SPPBusinessError, etc.).